Convection motor failure

 When to Call a Professional

-A replacement convection motor for the GE JTS5000SNSS typically costs between $40 and $100 in parts alone.
-Professional repair services generally charge $150 to $300 once you factor in the service call fee and labor.
-By tackling this repair yourself, you can save $100 or more while restoring your oven to full working order.
+Typically, a replacement convection motor for the GE JTS5000SNSS costs between $40 and $100 for the parts.
+Professional repair services usually charge $150 to $300 once you factor in the service call fee and labor.
+By doing this repair yourself, you could save $100 or more while getting your oven back to full working order.

 How do I know if the convection motor has failed on my GE JTS5000SNSS?

-Common signs include the convection fan not spinning during bake cycles, unusual humming noises, or uneven cooking results.
+Look for signs like the convection fan not spinning during bake cycles, unusual humming noises, or uneven cooking results.
 You can also use a multimeter to test the motor for continuity.

 Is it safe to use the oven while the convection motor is broken?

-You can use standard bake mode temporarily, but avoid convection settings until the motor is replaced.
+While you can use standard bake mode temporarily, avoid using convection settings until the motor is replaced.
 A failed motor can overheat and cause further electrical damage.

 How much does it typically cost to replace the convection motor on a GE JTS5000SNSS?